 Para-Sail See the Islands from up high; the contrast in blues in the tropical waters surrounding the small islands will take your breath away!

 Sail Sun Charters offers excellent sailing excursions as well as a weekly sunset sail Friday nights on their lovely charter vessel Atabeyra.
 You can also enjoy Glow Worm tours near the full moon!

 Kayak or Paddle-Board A great way of seeing the beauty of Turks and Caicos is by kayaking or paddle boarding around the shallow waters.
 Kayaking with a glass bottom kayak is recommended, though nothing offers quite the visual vantage-point as stand-up paddle boarding.
 (Paddle boarding is a bit more strenuous and difficult than kayaking, so we suggest trying one out before deciding to rent.)
-Big Blue Unlimited has great reviews from our guests and offers guided kayak, paddle boarding, bicycling, and lots of other fun excursions!
+Big Blue Collective has great reviews from our guests and offers guided kayak, paddle boarding, bicycling, and lots of other fun excursions!

 Kite Surf and Wind Surf

 Visit other Islands Taking the ferry to visit other islands is a lot of fun; kids would love the nearby Iguana Island with lots of iguanas to see.